jhrcook/100DaysOfPython/README.md

 I finished the section on SVMs by playing around with linear, polynomial, and kernelized methods.
 I continued on to the next chapter covering decision trees in the evening.
 There, I learned how to train and visualize a simple decision tree classifier.

+**Day 48 - December 08, 2019:**
+I learned and played around with the regularization parameters for a decision tree classifier.